 CALDWELL HOUSE B&B, SALISBURY MILLS NY: There are shamrocks everywhere in the Caldwell House, a beautiful four-leaf-clover of a Bed and Breakfast in the Hudson River Valley.
 A stately home built in 1803 by a wealthy merchant from Ireland, you don’t need to have the luck of the Irish to be assured a superb stay here.
 A favorite with honeymooners, you might not want to leave your guest room with fireplace and downy bedding, but if you do, Woodbury Common Premium Outlets, The 1839 Brotherhood Winery (oldest operating winery in the USA), Storm King Outdoor Sculpture Center and West Point Military Academy are just minutes away.

 BUFFALO NY: Buffalo as a romantic destination?
 Yes!
 Especially if you stay at The Mansion on Delaware where a personal butler is on call 24/7.
 Just 20 minutes from that Newlywed Destination of old, Niagara Falls, with a burgeoning brew and culinary scene (far beyond the famous wings), a redone Lake Erie waterfront, and lots of Frank Lloyd Wright charm, this proud city is back.
 And new for 2017, the HH Richardson designed Insane Asylum has been restored as the uber cool Hotel Henry.

 FINGER LAKES, NY – KEUKA AND SENECA: Wine, freshwater lakes surrounded by rolling vineyards, a growing food scene and charming B&B’s – the Finger Lakes in New York are distinctively built for romance amidst the fruits of the vine.
 For the ultimate foodie weekend, stay in the adorable Pleasant Valley Inn in Hammondsport.
 Newly renovated, with just four small but charming rooms (just $158 per night! – includes hot buffet breakfast), it’s got one of the top restaurants two steps from your bed.

 BUTTERMILK FALLS INN, MILTON, NY: There’s something divine about the sunrise over the Hudson River and this simple pleasure can be yours on blue-sky mornings at this lyrically set inn – one of the best places to escape New York City with your soulful honey.
 Bring a book and an appreciation for farm animals, leisurely strolls and the simple life.

 BEACON, NY: It’s got just the right amount of cute and eccentric for you and your artsy companion.
 When large art-installation museum, DIA:Beacon, opened in 2002, it gave culture hounds a reason to come upriver for the day.
 As more people came, artists, chefs and aspiring retailers did, too.
-And then, in late 2012, a boutique hotel – The Roundhouse at Beacon Falls – measuring up to the standards of those urbane museum and gallery goers finally opened in Beacon, creating the perfect overnight arts, shopping, and wine and beer-sipping romantic Getaway.
+And then, in late 2012, the superb boutique hotel – Roundhouse at Beacon Falls – measuring up to the standards of those urbane museum and gallery goers finally opened in Beacon, creating the perfect overnight arts, shopping, and wine and beer-sipping romantic Getaway.

 SLEEPY HOLLOW/TARRYTOWN NY: One of the most charming, ivy-blanketed cottages on the Hudson River was actually owned by a confirmed bachelor – and a famous one at that.
 Washington Irving, who brought us Rip Van Winkle and the Headless Horseman, lived in a home made for romance.
 But there are so many other places that lovebirds can explore, and at least one “royal” place to stay in this Westchester County hamlet just 30 minutes from NYC.